What is Collateral Protection Insurance and How Does It Work?

-How Does Collateral Protection Insurance Work?
+How Can Collateral Protection Insurance Protect You?

 When you sign a loan on a vehicle, you agree to certain requirements.
 You agree to make loan payments on time, for example, and to maintain the vehicle for the duration of the loan.

 All loan contracts also require you to insure the vehicle.
 After all, the vehicle is acting as collateral on the loan.
 That’s why the lender will require you to show proof of insurance.

 Most lenders require you to show proof of insurance shortly after buying the vehicle.
 The lender will check the documents to verify your insurance coverage.

 If the lender finds your insurance coverage to be valid and adequate, then the lender will not add collateral protection coverage.
 If you did not get insurance, or if the insurance is not valid, then the lender has the right to add CPI to your loan payments.